CBNC/APCA Nuclear Cardiology Physics 80-Hour Online Course

 Email lsmith@medicalphysicstraining.com for discounts and the lowest prices on our course access or purchase directly through the site PayPal link.

-Courses start at $ 375 for a single user and are as low as $325 for large groups, but we Price Match and you get a Free Echocardiography/PVI/US Physics board review course with every purchase.
+Courses start at $380 for a single user and are as low as $330 for large groups.
+No memberships are required.
+In addition, you get a Free Echocardiography/PVI/US Physics board review course with every purchase.
 You also have unlimited access to the course until you pass your boards.
 This video will give you a quick idea of what to expect from our course.

 Course Registration